 Benefits: This exercise is tremendous to improve the posture by stimulating the upper back muscles which helps spine alignment and the shoulder blades muscles that keep the shoulder blades from crumpling forward and internally.

-Cautions: During this exercise, if you feel some pain then it is best to consult your doctor or physiotherapist as it is a bit difficult to indulge yourself in the starting position.
+Cautions: During this exercise, if you feel some pain then it is best to consult your doctor or physiotherapist.
+It is a bit difficult to indulge yourself in the starting position.

-Cautions: If you feel the pain during this exercise then it is best to decrease the resistance by standing near to the wall.
+Cautions: If you feel the pain during this exercise then it is best to decrease the resistance.
+You can do it by standing near to the wall.